bookwyrm-social/documentation/content/index.md

 BookWyrm is a social network for tracking your reading, talking about books, writing reviews, and discovering what to read next.
 Federation allows BookWyrm users to join small, trusted communities that can connect with one another, and with other ActivityPub services like Mastodon and Pleroma.

 ## Features
 The features are growing every month, and there is plenty of room for suggestions and ideas.
-Open an [issue](https://github.com/bookwyrm-social/bookwyrm/issues) to get the conversation going!
+Open an [issue](https://github.com/bookwyrm-social/bookwyrm/issues) to get the conversation going, or [find a good first issue](https://github.com/bookwyrm-social/bookwyrm/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22) to make your first contribution!

 - Posting about books
     - Compose reviews, with or without ratings, which are aggregated in the book page